sylhare/Java/readme.md

 - `<dependencies>`: Dependencies to be installed or loaded with the project
 - `<build>``: Define what will be built and how.

+### Work with Maven

+First make sure maven is installed by running:

+	mvn -v

+Maven can now be used to build the project:

+- `mvn compile` to run the test, compile the project, install the dependencies, create the library package.
+- `mvn package` to create the library package (such as a JAR file for example)
+- `mvn test` to use the maven "surefire" plugin to run unit test in the `src/test/jave` folder with a matching `*Test`name
+- `mvn install` to add your project's JAR file to your local repository (like a `compile` but making it ready as a dependency to be referenced by another project

 ## IntelliJ